 - You must ride in a designated bicycle lane where one is provided, and it is safe to do so.
 If there is no bicycle lane, you can ride on the road, but you must ride as far to the right as possible.

 - You can ride on sidewalks unless signs indicate that cycling is not allowed.
 When cycling on sidewalks, you must yield to pedestrians.

 - You cannot hold onto a moving vehicle or be towed by one.

-If you don’t follow these rules, you could be fined or even charged with a traffic offence.
+If you are not following these rules, you could be fined or even charged with a traffic offense.